How to cope with stress at work

 - Offer rewards and incentives.

-- Provide opportunities for career development.
+- Offer opportunities for professional development.

-- Promote an "entrepreneurial" work climate that gives employees more control over their work.
+- Promote an "entrepreneurial" work environment that gives employees more control over their work.

-Cultivate a friendly social climate
+Maintaining a friendly social climate

-- Provide opportunities for social interaction among employees.
+- Provide opportunities for social interaction between employees.

-- Establish a zero-tolerance policy for harassment.
+- Introduce a zero tolerance policy for harassment.

-- Make management actions consistent with organizational values.
+- Make management actions consistent with the values of the organization.